A Structural and Algorithmic Study of Stable Matching Lattices of "Nearby" Instances, with Applications: Introduction

-It is well known that the lattice of stable matchings for an instance is distributive (see Section \ref{sec.lattice}).
-Birkhoff's theorem \cite{Birkhoff}, which has also been called {\em the fundamental theorem for finite distributive lattices}, e.g., see \cite{Stanley}, states that corresponding to such a lattice, $\Lc$, there is a partial order, say $\Pi$, such that $\Lc$ is isomorphic to $L(\Pi)$, the lattice of closed sets of $\Pi$ (see Section \ref{sec.lattice} for details); we will say that $\Pi$ {\em generates} $\Lc$.
-In the case of stable matching, the set on which $\Pi$ is defined is special: it is a set of {\em rotations}; see Section \ref{sec.lattice} for a formal definition.
+Conway, see \cite{Knuth-book}, proved that the set of stable matchings of an instance forms a finite distributive lattice; see definitions in Section \ref{sec.lattice}.
+Knuth \cite{Knuth-book} asked if every finite distributive lattice is isomorphic to the lattice arising from an instance of stable matching.
+A positive answer was provided by Blair \cite{Blair}; for a much better proof, see \cite{GusfieldI}.
+A key fact about such lattices is Birkhoff's Representation Theorem \cite{Birkhoff}, which has also been called {\em the fundamental theorem for finite distributive lattices}, e.g., see \cite{Stanley}.
+It states that corresponding to such a lattice, $\Lc$, there is a partial order, say $\Pi$, such that $\Lc$ is isomorphic to $L(\Pi)$, the lattice of closed sets of $\Pi$ (see Section \ref{sec.lattice} for details).
+We will say that $\Pi$ {\em generates} $\Lc$.

 The following important question arose in the design of our algorithm: For a specified sublattice $\Lc'$ of $\Lc$, obtain partial order $\Pi'$ from $\Pi$ such that $\Pi'$ generates $\Lc'$.
-We answer this question by proving a generalization of Birkhoff's Theorem.
-We define a set of operations called {\em compressions}; when a compression is applied to a partial order $\Pi$, it yields a partial order $\Pi'$ on (weakly) fewer elements.
-We prove:
+Our answer to this question requires a study Birkhoff’s Theorem from this angle; we are not aware of any previous application of Birkhoff’s Theorem in this manner.
+We define a set of operations called compressions; when a compression is applied to a partial order $\Pi$, it yields a partial order $\Pi'$ on (weakly) fewer elements.
+The following implication of Birkhoff’s Theorem is useful for our purposes:

 \begin{theorem} There is a one-to-one correspondence between the compressions of $\Pi$ and the sublattices of $L(\Pi)$ such that if sublattice $\Lc'$ of $L(\Pi)$ corresponds to compression $\Pi'$, then $\Lc'$ is generated by $\Pi'$. \end{theorem}